87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

 </p>

 ## Aim of Study
-The \textbf{hypothesis} is that anatomical variabilities can help explain the variability of scalp-level EEG patterns and CSP patterns.
+The **hypothesis** is that anatomical variabilities can help explain the variability of scalp-level EEG patterns and CSP patterns.
-Therefore, the \textbf{aim of this study} is to investigate the correlations between inter-individual anatomical variabilities and scalp-level EEG patterns in order to evaluate two CSP selection approaches that take anatomical information into account.
+Therefore, the **aim of this study** is to investigate the correlations between inter-individual anatomical variabilities and scalp-level EEG patterns in order to evaluate two CSP selection approaches that take anatomical information into account.
 In particular, two anatomical variabilities were considered:
 - the morphological variability of the hand knob (HK), a key area in the motor cortex,
 - the percentage of cortical activity during hand motor execution in the gyrus.